satvik1402/Room-booking-system-for-colleges/README.md

-# LanguageLinkUp - Room Booking System
+ClassRoom Booking System for colleges

 A modern web application for managing room bookings in an educational institution.
 The system supports different types of rooms (classrooms, auditoriums, and meeting halls) with role-based access control.